 Do you know what you need to know about emphasis of matter and other matter paragraphs?
 Sometimes auditors elect to or are required to add an extra paragraph after the opinion paragraph.
 You need to know why and when.
 (This article was written prior to the amendments made by SAS numbers 134, 137, 140, and 141.
-Those amendments are effective for periods ending on or after December 15, 2021.)
+Those amendments are effective for periods ending on or after December 15, 2021.
+See my new article regarding the amended guidance for emphasis of matter and other matter paragraphs.)

 This post gives you the leg up on emphasis of matter (EOM) paragraphs and other matter (OM) paragraphs.